Internship Admissions, Support, and Initial Placement Data

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

-The following minimum qualifications must be met in order for applicants to be considered for the CAPS Internship in Health Service Psychology: Current enrollment in a regionally accredited or APA-accredited doctoral program in Clinical or Counseling Psychology (preference will be given to applicants from APA-accredited programs); Successful completion of comprehensive examinations with completion of all formal graduate coursework and supervised practicum experiences and advancement to Doctoral candidacy; A minimum of 400 direct contact intervention hours at the time of application deadline which may include practicum training accrued during a terminal masters program (see APPI section “Summary of Practicum Experience/Intervention Hours/Total Completed Hours”); Documented approval of internship readiness by academic Training Director.
+The following minimum qualifications must be met in order for applicants to be considered for the CAPS Internship in Health Service Psychology: Current enrollment in an APA- or regionally accredited (accrediting body recognized by the U.S. Secretary of Education) doctoral program in Clinical or Counseling Psychology (preference is given to applicants from APA-accredited programs); successful completion of comprehensive examinations with completion of all formal graduate coursework and supervised practicum experiences and advancement to doctoral candidacy; a minimum of 400 direct contact intervention hours at the time of application deadline, which may include practicum training accrued during a terminal masters program (see APPI section “Summary of Practicum Experience/Intervention Hours/Total Completed Hours”); documented approval of internship readiness by academic training director.